 - PURL – a personalised URL could be printed, this is traceable to each individual customer and will bear a unique identifiable URL to monitor if they respond to a campaign

 Variable data printing enables personalisation

 Personalisation is important to modern day direct mail marketing and is one of the reasons that direct mail has surged in popularity in more recent times.
 Direct mail campaigns are personalised by data, which is inserted into the print run as explained.
 The data will be from various sources, e.g. CRM, social media, past invoices, telemarketing, etc.

 - Print data relating to past items viewed on a website, or maybe print related/similar products

 - Display local based information, e.g. a map, the address of a local store, etc.

 - Send a reminder for a shopping cart abandonment on an Ecommerce website

-Using variable data printing for your direct mail campaign
+Using variable data printing for transactional print and mail

 So now that we have explained the benefits of variable data printing and its role in personalisation it’s time to consider implementing this as part of a future solution.
 Call 0800 612 1972 to discuss how to make the most of your future variable data print campaigns or complete this contact form for an early call back.